Umi (singer): 2022–present: Forest in the City debut album and tour

 On May 26, 2022, Umi released her debut album, Forest in the City, which featured the singles "Moonlit Room", "Whatever U Like", and "Sorry", and was the focus of her first headlining tour.

 Artistry

-UMI has cited her biggest musical influences as Frank Ocean, D'Angelo, Jhené Aiko, Erykah Badu and SZA.
+UMI has cited her biggest musical influences as Frank Ocean, D'Angelo, Jhené Aiko, Erykah Badu, Sade (singer) and SZA.
 She grew up listening to R&B, soul, gospel and Japanese pop/rock.
 UMI has been described by Vogue as having a "lo-fi, alternative, laid back, R&B style".